|You are here: Law Compass > Public Advocate Home > Community education & training > Training||Print Page|

 Service provider training

 The office offers training and information sessions for service providers working with vulnerable adults across Western Australia.
 These can be on different topics relevant to professionals in the health, disability, aged-care and related sectors.
 These sessions give service providers the opportunity to learn more about the guardianship and administration system and to consider their duty of care when working with people with a decision-making disability.

 Run in partnership with the Public Trustee, these seminars are designed for private administrators appointed by the State Administrative Tribunal to manage the financial affairs of adults with decision-making disabilities.
 Private administrators are informed of their duties and responsibilities in managing a represented person’s estate and legal affairs.

-Last Updated: 9-May-2013
+Last Updated: 28-Nov-2013